uf2020/ccxt/Manual.md

 $exchange = '\\ccxt\\kraken';
 $exchange = new $exchange ();
 var_dump ($exchange->fetch_order_book ('BTC/USD', array (
-    'count' => 10, // up to ten order on each side for example )));
+    'count' => 10, // up to ten orders on each side for example )));
 ```